amschechter/amschechter.github.io/_posts/2026-2-17-Land_Value_Tax.markdown

 This map showing the appraised land value by hexagons throughout the city displays that the highest land values are where you would expect.
 Land located in Downtown, South Lake Union and the U-District is taxed at a higher rate than other land around the city.

+#### Appraised Land Value aggregated spatially

 <iframe src="/images/Georgism_Study/Land_val_hex_viz_500_v2.html" height="555" width="700" allowfullscreen="" frameborder="0"> </iframe>
+*This is an interactive map.
+Use your scroll wheel to zoom in/out and Ctrl + Drag to change the view angle*

 But now take a look at this map showing the improved upon value of that same land.
 The disparities seen in the improvement maps are dramatically larger than the disparity between land values across the city.
 I believe that this is a symptom of our tax code.
 Why would a developer make an extravagant building for any purpose on less valuable land when the valuation will be nearly entirely based upon the improvements?

+#### Appraised Improvement Value aggregated spatially

 <iframe src="/images/Georgism_Study/Improved_val_hex_viz_500_v2.html" height="555" width="700" allowfullscreen="" frameborder="0"> </iframe>